numpy/numpy-tutorials/content/electrical/dc2.md

 print(f"Rload[Pmax_idx] = {Rload[Pmax_idx]}")
 ```

-> Challenge: Why is the value of `Rload` not exactly 5?
-How would you
+As can be seen, the value of `Rload` isn't exactly 5.
+This is because the
-> increase the accuracy?
+linear spacing that was used for `np.linspace` in *Part 2a* was too small.
+If we were to increase the spacing, then `Rload` would be closer to 5.

 ## Part 3: Solving circuits using mesh analysis